Solutions · Industry

 Where does generative AI actually land first in education?

-Education providers face a generative-AI question that is half edtech, half compliance — student data has to stay in-jurisdiction, models must not produce assessable content for students, and accessibility tooling has to actually meet WCAG.
-In practice, the first deployments cluster around document intelligence, internal copilots, structured extraction, agentic workflows — areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.
+For education providers, generative AI is half edtech, half compliance.
+Student data stays in-jurisdiction, models must not produce assessable content for students, and accessibility tooling has to meet WCAG.
+In practice, the first deployments cluster around document intelligence, internal copilots, structured extraction, agentic workflows: areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.

 Which regulators do you design education engagements around?

 Regulators-of-note for education engagements typically include OAIC, OPC, FERPA, state / territory education-department guidance.
-The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope — we map this explicitly during discovery rather than assume a global posture.
+The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope, so we map this explicitly during discovery rather than assume a global posture.

 What won't Veso AI do in education?

-We do not deploy generative AI that produces assessment content for students or that interacts with under-18 users without explicit institutional governance — staff-facing tooling only.
-This is a deliberate trust boundary, not a capability gap — we are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.
+We do not deploy generative AI that produces assessment content for students or interacts with under-18 users without explicit institutional governance.
+Staff-facing tooling only.
+This is a deliberate trust boundary, not a capability gap.
+We are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.

 Who is the typical buyer for education engagements?